minimusic/DataSubscription/README.md

 ## GOAL

-Seeking feedback to see if there are opportunities to improve any of the three versions of the Publisher type, before picking the final architecture.
+Seeking feedback to see if there are opportunities to improve any of the three versions of the Publisher type (especially for clarity/readability and ease-of-use), before picking the final architecture.
 The plan is then to make a single pod/package/framework from the selected version and do a tech study, using it in one or more projects.

 ### Possible changes/improvements
 - Rename `.unknown` state: `.initialized`.
 - Merge `Manager` and `Publisher` for flatter architecture.
+- Flatten type-erasure for simpler concrete subscriber type
-- Include timestamps to handle stale data.
+- Include timestamps to handle stale data (add a `.stale(oldData)` state?)
 - Include mechanism for paged data.
 - Present system alert for errors in example app.
 - Caching.
+- Reduce boilerplate in explicit publisher usage
+- Work around one-to-many restriction of generic publisher
+- Better fix for swift protocol bug in explicit publisher

 ## ARCHITECTURE